thoughtworksarts/thoughtworksarts.github.io/app/_posts/2016-06-16-visioning-session-with-the-cyborgs.markdown

 author    : Andrew McWilliams
 tags      : [time-sense, seismic-sense]
 ---
-Our first residents, the Cyborg Foundation, <a href="/blog/introducing-cyborg-foundation/">came to ThoughtWorks</a> with fascinating new concepts for sensory organs they would like to explore.
+Our first residents, the Cyborg Foundation, [came to ThoughtWorks](/blog/introducing-cyborg-foundation/) with fascinating new concepts for sensory organs they would like to explore.
 Our aim is to help them move forward.

 {% include image.html file='neil.jpg'
    caption='Neil detailing the vision for his new sense' %}